top of page

 • Trauma-informed therapy

-These approaches help us build insight, strengthen emotional regulation, and support lasting change.
+These approaches support insight, strengthen emotional regulation, and help create lasting change.

 Therapy Moves at Your Pace

-It’s about creating a space where you can explore your experiences honestly, process difficult emotions safely, and move forward at a pace that feels right for you.
+It’s about exploring your experiences honestly, processing emotions safely, and moving forward at a pace that feels right for you.

 Some sessions focus on reflection and insight.
-Others focus on practical strategies and problem-solving.
-Often it’s a balance of both.
+Others are more practical and solution-focused.
+Most are a balance of both.

 Considering Therapy?